Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/sen.md

 3. Similar to what Mack mentioned, I also didn't know of the theory mentioned in the project plan.
 I knew there was a lot of research in the world of language acquisition and second language acquisition, but it is really fascinating that there are different theories on the order in which different language learners learn morphemes.

+**Sen's response**: Camryn, thanks for the comments.
+I'm glad that you learned more about the world of language acquisition.

 ### Ashley's Notes

 1. I love how thorough your explanations are for every step of the process.
 You have a clear research goal that is well-articulated, and you clearly explained how the different data sets you tried either did or did fit in with that goal, allowing you to switch to data that would be most helpful for you.
 Great work keeping a clear focus!